epasseto/UdacityDataScienceCapstone/README.md

 >- one **Pooling 2D** with a pool size and a padding parameters settings
 >- a **GAP** for a drastical dimentionality reduction and finally
 >- a **Output** with the 133 categories and an end activation function

-**R**It’s essential to show best scores achieved by each model in one place in a table.

-**R**It’s valuable to report model’s performance metric for all the class types  that can be generated as output.

-**R**You could have also generated a confusion matrix to check between which two breed pairs the algorithm is most likely to get confused and make classification error.
-That

-**R**revelation can be followed by collecting more samples of those two classes for training the model.

 ---